 The respondent is a 16-year-old boy from Afghanistan.
 He crossed the border from Serbia to Romania on the night of the 30th March in a large group of people.
 After two days of traveling, the respondent along with some others reached Timisoara (Romania), on the 1st of April.
 They were a group of seven people, between 15 and 19 years old, all from Afghanistan.

-In the city, police in civilian clothes stopped them asking where they were from and where they wanted to go.
+The respondent described that police in civilian clothes stopped them in the city asking where they were from and where they wanted to go.
 The respondent answered they were from Afghanistan and that they wanted to go to the camp in Timisoara.
 The man told them he would call the police and they would bring them to the camp.

-After a while, two police cars arrived at the point with two police officers in each car.
-They were all Romanian policemen.
+The respondent recounted that after a while two police cars arrived at the point with two Romanian police officers in each car.
 The respondent described their uniform’s color as a mix of purple and blue, with two or three stars on their shoulders.
 The officers offered them something to eat or drink but the group refused it, saying they were all right.
-So they went to the police station, which took them about 20 minutes walking.
+The respondent described that they went to the police station, which took them about 20 minutes walking.